-- follow the government guidance on social distancing by keeping at least 2 metres apart.
+- follow the government guidance on social distancing.
 Natural England have asked users to, if possible, try to avoid using footpaths etc. that may take you through a farmstead or other rural business where social distancing may be difficult.

 - be sensible, courteous and considerate when using public rights of way at this time, as at all times.
 Respect other people and protect the natural environment.
 Remember your actions can affect people’s lives and livelihoods.
 Take the time to read signage.
 Respect the measures that may have been put in place.